Android watches are one step closer to replacing wallets

 As for banks that work with Android Pay, Google has a complete list here.
 Notice Wells Fargo and Citi cards will work with Android Pay on your phone, but not on Android Wear.
 It's an odd omission, but hopefully one that gets worked out.

 Lastly, even though Google hinted that Android Pay would work when paired to an iPhone, it's not available quite yet.
-For now, at least, you'll need to have an Android device.
+For now, at least, you'll need an Android phone.

 Set up

-Download and install the Android Pay app on your Android device and your Android Wear watch.
+Download and install the Android Pay app on your phone and your Android Wear watch.

-For those who haven't set up Android Pay yet, launch the app tap on the "plus" button at the bottom of the display.
+If you haven't set up Android Pay yet, launch the app, tap on the "plus" button at the bottom of the display.
 Next, scan your credit or debit card, enter your address, accept your banks' terms, then follow the prompts to verify your card.

 To add a card to your Android Wear watch, open the Android Pay app on the watch.
 Swipe up on the screen, and tap on Add card.
 Your watch will open the Android Pay app on your phone, where you'll need to follow the same steps when you originally added a card, save for the scanning part.

-Once your card is verified for the watch version of Android Pay, you are ready to start making payments.
+Once your card is verified for the watch version of Android Pay, you're ready to start making payments.

 Make a payment

 Paying with your watch is easy.
-On the LG Watch Sport press the bottom button to launch Android Pay from the watchface.
-If you have more than one card, select it, then hold the screen of the watch to the payment terminal.
+On the LG Watch Sport, you press the bottom button to launch Android Pay from the watch face.
+If you have more than one card, select it, then hold the screen to the payment terminal.
 A few seconds later, after your watch and the POS system exchange info, the payment will be processed.